-Distinguished Lecture: “Mexico’s Energy Regulatory Commission: Challenges and Opportunities in Reforming the Energy Industry,” with Guillermo Garcia Alcocer (Chairman, Mexico’s Energy Regulatory Commission)
+Distinguished Lecture Series: “Mexico’s Energy Regulatory Commission: Challenges and Opportunities in Reforming the Energy Industry,” with Guillermo Garcia Alcocer (Chairman, Mexico’s Energy Regulatory Commission)

 ABOUT THE EVENT